How to Win Friends

 Some years back, I invented a trick of making a name stick in my memory when I first meet a person who is new to me.
 That's by having a short discussion about the person's name.
 For example, if someone tells me he is called Owen, I reply, "Oh, so you are Owen?
 You remind me of an England striker who was called Michael Owen."
 Such kind of chatter, as unnecessary as it might seem to be, has helped me to remember the names of people when they first introduce themselves to me.

-The second lesson I learnt on how to win friends from Dale Carnegie's book is to compliment people whenever they say or do something excellent.
+The second lesson on how to win friends, which I learnt from the Dale Carnegie's book I have told you about, is to compliment people whenever they say or do something excellent.
 And that actually works because I know from personal experience how great it feels to be complimented for a job well done.
 Like my happiest moments these days is when I post a story in this lovely blog of mine and someone out there appreciates it.

-In a nutshell, if you want to win friends - remember people's names and compliment them for a job well done.
+In a nutshell, if you want to win friends - remember people's names, compliment them for a job well done and look for ways to make them feel important.
 Adieu!